 Other Lottery Games

-Take a look at some of these fun lottery games played in the past:
+Take a look at some historical lotteries which were available to play in the past:

 - Lotto Plus 5 - Players with tickets for the main Lotto game could pay an additional fee and use the same numbers for Lotto Plus 5, which took place on days when the Lotto wasn’t drawn.
 The game ran from 2011 to early October 2013 and offered a top prize of £250,000.